Deuthe/Flipper-Zero-Files/README.md

 ### Instructions
 1. **Prepare the Image**:
-   - Create or obtain the `RedRabbit.img` file.
-   - Place it in the Flipper Zero's mass storage with the exact name `RedRabbit.img`.
+   - Create the `RedRabbit.img` file in your Flipper in USB -> Mass Storage -> Create Disk -> Name it and save it.

 2. **Run the Image**:
    - On your Flipper Zero, navigate to the mass storage section and run `RedRabbit.img`.